FATechSolution/self-actualization-BE/docs/FRONTEND_DEVELOPER_GUIDE.md

 }

 Note:
-- If needKey is updated, needLabel and needOrder are auto-filled
+- If needKey is updated, needLabel, needOrder, and questionId are auto-filled
 - If needKey is updated and title not provided, title is auto-filled as "Improve {needLabel}"
-- Setting needKey to null clears needLabel and needOrder
+- Setting needKey to null clears needLabel, needOrder, and questionId
 - This automatically triggers achievement recalculation when isCompleted changes to true
 ```